Getting Exposure for your Business

 Each tier builds upon the last, unlocking new channels.
 For example, The basic tier includes all channels from economy and basic; the standard tier includes all channels from economy, basic, and standard, and so on.
 Here’s a brief rundown on each tier:

 - Basic (9% max rate).
-This tier unlocks Google Shopping, Bonanza Promotions, and Bonanza’s Affiliate Program.
+This tier unlocks organic search engine traffic, Google Shopping, Bonanza Promotions, and Bonanza’s Affiliate Program.
 We’ll go into more depth about Google Shopping later in this article.
 With Bonanza Promotions, we will offer a discount for your items by using the final value fee you pay to cover the cost.
 We don’t earn money, but you gain shoppers.
 Our Affiliate Program is a network of third-party bloggers who advertise items from Bonanza on their personal sites.

 - Standard (13% max rate).
 This tier unlocks eBay advertising, which publishes your items on eBay, and allows your Bonanza item to be competitive with the eBay version of the same item.
 If your item sells on eBay, you pay 1.5% to Bonanza and are also responsible for paying eBay’s FVF.
 If someone buys your item on Bonanza after clicking it on eBay, that’s when you would pay up to 13%.

 - Elite (30% max rate).
 This tier has the same features as the Superior rate, but the increase in commission rate allows us to bid on your items more aggressively, increasing your item exposure and hopefully driving more sales.

 You won’t be charged any fees until your item sells.
-Many smart sellers choose to build this advertising expense into the price of your item to avoid losing money in the process.
+Once you do make a sale, you'll be charged the commission rate you've selected on your Broadcaster page.
+Many smart sellers choose to build this advertising expense into the price of their item to avoid losing money in the process.
 Check out this example:

 Your current sale price is $30.00.
 At the commission rate of 3.5%, you will pay the $0.25 transaction fee + $1.05 in final value fees.
 Your profit after fees will be $28.70.